ibm-cloud-docs/account/faqs-account.md

 {: #accounts-owned}
 {: faq}

-The {{site.data.keyword.cloud_notm}} console header lists all accounts that are affiliated with your login ID, including those you own.
+The {{site.data.keyword.cloud_notm}} console menu bar lists all accounts that are affiliated with your login ID, including those you own.
 You can view your role in each account on the [Users](https://{DomainName}/iam/users) page.

 You can also find your accounts from the CLI by running the `ibmcloud account list` command.

-## How do I view my account ID and account type?
+## Can I view my account ID and account type?
 {: #account-details}
 {: faq}

-Go to the [Account settings](https://{DomainName}/account/settings) page in the console to view the account ID and account type.
+Go to the [Account settings](https://{DomainName}/account/settings) page in the console to view your account ID and account type.

-## How do I switch between multiple accounts?
+## Can I switch between multiple accounts?
 {: #switch-between-accounts}
 {: faq}
 {: support}